-Ms. Kim is a leader in the community and a frequent speaker on diversity and elimination of bias.
+Ms. Kim is a member of the firm’s Management Committee, co-chair of the MTO Generative AI Task Force, a leader in the community and a frequent speaker on trade secrets, AI, diversity and eliminating bias.
+She is a member of the leadership team of the Silicon Valley chapter of ChIPs, a network for women in tech law.
 She is a past co-chair of the Northern District of California Lawyer Representatives to the Ninth Circuit, a past president of the Asian American Bar Association (AABA), and a former board member of the Bar Association of San Francisco (BASF) and the Justice & Diversity Center.
-While Ms. Kim was president of AABA, AABA was recognized as NAPABA’s 2017 Affiliate of the Year.
 She is also an active member of Christ Church East Bay.

 Experience